Open Source Cybersecurity Tools You Need to Know About in 2024

 ClamAV:

-Overview and Key Features: ClamAV is an open-source antivirus engine for detecting trojans, viruses, malware, and other malicious threats.
+Overview and Key Features: ClamAV is an open-source antivirus engine detecting trojans, viruses, malware, and other malicious threats.
 Key features include a multi-threaded scanner daemon, command-line utilities for on-demand scanning, and an advanced database updater.

 OSSEC: